How To Tell If Equation Is Linear

 • Coefficients: The coefficients are constants; they do not change with the variables.

 • No Multiplication of Variables: Linear equations do not include terms where variables are multiplied together.
-For example, xy is not allowed.
+Here's one way to look at it: xy is not allowed.

 • Straight Line: When graphed on a coordinate plane, a linear equation forms a straight line.